anuraag-k/PerformanceTestAction/README.md

 **Optional** You can use this parameter to specify the file directory path to store the exported HTTP test log.
 You can provide multiple parameter entries when running multiple tests.
 You must use a colon to separate the parameter entries.
 For example: c:/logexport.txt:c:/secondlogexport.txt

+### `exportStatReportList`

+**Optional** You can use this option to specify a comma-separated list of report IDs along with exportstats or exportstatshtml to list the reports that you want to export in place of the default reports, or the reports selected under Preferences.
+To retrieve the report IDs, navigate to Window > Preferences > Test > Performance Test Reports > Export Reports from HCL OneTest™ Performance and under Select reports to export, select the required reports, and click Copy ID to clipboard.

 ### `exportStats`

 **Optional** Use this option to provide the complete path to a directory that you can use to store the exported report in a comma-separated values (CSV) format.